 IFS (Internal Family Systems)

-The IFS model has 5 basic assumptions:
+The IFS model is based on five core assumptions: